mattmakai/mattmakai.com/source/content/posts/151230-2015-dev-year-review.rst

 that weaves coding, writing and speaking together.
-In these cases, such as with `Coding Across America <http://codingacrossamerica.com/>`_, Full Stack Python, Choose Your Own Adventure Presentations, The Full Stack Python Guide to Deployments and Plapi, I seek a fast feedback loop based on in-person and online conversations, pull requests, GitHub issues, online comments, emails and tweets.
+In these cases, such as with `Coding Across America <http://codingacrossamerica.com/>`_, Full Stack Python, Choose Your Own Adventure Presentations, The Full Stack Python Guide to Deployments and `Plapi <https://www.plapi.io>`_, I seek a fast feedback loop based on in-person and online conversations, pull requests, GitHub issues, online comments, emails and tweets.
 Updates are made based on the feedback received.

 These are some of the projects that followed the community feedback formula that will continue in 2016: